310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 ## Translation Notes

-[^1]: This scene, as well as the rest of the chapters, have many moments that reference <a href="/abyss" target="_blank">ABYSS</a>, the story about Kanata's childhood.
+[^1]: This scene, as well as the rest of the chapters, have many moments that reference <a href="/abyss" target="_blank">ABYSS</a>, the story about Kanata’s childhood.